spences10/scottspence.com/posts/sveltekit-contact-form-example-with-airtable.md

 there's also the `AIRTABLE_BASE_ID` value that I'll need to add to the `.env` file, I can get that from the Airtable API docs.

-The Airtable base ID detailed in the API docs for the project.
+The Airtable base ID is detailed in the API docs for the project.
 The quickest way to get there is to click on the 'Help' link in the top right of the Airtable dashboard and then scroll down to the end of the panel that pops out and click on the 'API documentation' link under